oban-bg/oban/guides/testing/testing_workers.md

 # Testing Workers

 Worker modules are the primary "unit" of an Oban system.
-We can test a worker's callback functions locally, in-process, without touching the database.
+You can test a worker's callback functions locally, in-process, without touching the database.

 Most worker callback functions take a single argument: an `Oban.Job` struct.
 A job encapsulates arguments, metadata, and other options.
-You only need to construct an `%Oban.Job{}` and call the worker functions directly to test the various callbacks.

 Creating jobs, and verifying that they're built correctly, requires some boilerplate—that's where `Oban.Testing.perform_job/3` comes in!

 ## Testing Perform